 - Home office

 The goal of becoming a landlord is to maximize your return on investment.
 When it comes to taxes, that means taking advantage of your eligible deductions to boost your bottom line.

 Below are some common questions you might have about becoming a landlord.

-How much money you will make as a landlord is dependent on a lot of variables.
-Including but not limited to: the properties overhead (mortgage, insurance, taxes, etc.), competition within the rental market, tenant turnover, property manager costs if applicable, and maintenance costs.
+How much money you will make as a landlord is dependent on a lot of variables, including but not limited to the property’s overhead (mortgage, insurance, taxes, etc.), competition within your rental market, tenant turnover, property manager costs (if applicable), and maintenance costs.

 Do you need a license to be a landlord?

-Most states and cities will require that a landlord get a license to rent out a property.
-Again this will vary from state to state and city to city.
-It is advisable to contact your local Department of Housing to determine what licensing is required to legally rent your property.
+Most cities will require that a landlord get a license to rent out a property.
+Again, this will vary from state to state and city to city.
+We recommend contacting your local Department of Housing to determine what licensing is required to legally rent out your property.

 How do I become a landlord for the first time?

 The first step to becoming a landlord is strategically purchasing a rental property.
 The next step should be to understand your state and local laws regarding owning a rental and acquire any licensing that may be necessary.

 How much profit should you make on a rental property?